Powder River Basin Surface Coal Mining by BLM Wyoming

 We successfully argued in court for a more detailed analysis of alternatives to this billion-ton coal portfolio and a deeper study of the environmental impact the projects would have on the Powder River Basin and the climate, keeping that coal in the ground for now.
 As a result of our action, the BLM deferred its planned summer oil and gas lease sale representing 100,000 acres of public land and mineral rights.

 After our court victory, BLM put forth a revised plan that is out of line with the court order in our 2018 victory.
-We again defeated the agency in 2022.
-BLM is now required to redo its plan again, this time with a no-leasing alternative by court order.
+We again defeated the agency in 2022. requiring BLM to redo its plan again, this time with a no-leasing alternative by court order.
+In this plan, the high extraction alternative would see 48 billion tons of coal mined in the Powder River Basin.

-This case highlights how slow change comes to agencies.
-The science now shows not only that coal mining in the PRB is extremely destructive to the environment, climate, and human health, but also that it causes much more economic harm than good.
+This case, while monumentally positive for the climate, highlights how slow change comes to agencies.
+The science now shows not only that coal mining in the Powder River Basin is extremely destructive to the environment, climate, and human health, but also that it causes much more economic harm than good.

 en_USEnglish